Tanddant/Tanddant/README.md

 ---

-👔 - I Work as a M365 Consultant & Dev
+👔 - I work as a M365 Consultant & Dev

 ☁️ - I ♥️ all things M365 and Microsoft Cloud